nfotinakes/CST383_Final_Project/README.md

 ## Discussion

 The results imply that our six predictors GDP, life expectancy, social support, freedom, generosity, and corruption of a nation all have influence to a nations overall happiness.
-Further, the top four predictors of GDP, life expectancy, social support and freedom seem to have higher correlation and heavier weight when it comes to the final happiness score.
+Further, the top four predictors of GDP, life expectancy, social support and freedom seem to have higher correlation and heavier weight when it comes to the final happiness score depending on the machine learning algorithm used.

-Upon further research, it aligns with our research that the income/wealth of a nation, access to healthcare, and freedom are the top indicators of a citizens happiness.
-This information could be useful to politicians and national leaders when focusing on areas to improve and work on.
-Passing legislature and tax breaks to help improve a citizens GDP and increasing their access to healthcare could vastly improve the overall happiness of that country.
+Upon further research, it aligns with our research that the income/wealth of a nation, access to healthcare, and freedom are often the top indicators of a citizens happiness.
+This information could be useful to politicians and national leaders when focusing on areas to improve.
+Passing legislature and tax breaks to help improve a citizens GDP and increasing their access to healthcare alone could vastly improve the overall happiness of that country.

-While our models gave fairly accurate predictions, they still seemed to top out at around 70% accuracy in predictions.
+While our models gave fairly accurate predictions, they seemed to top out at around 70% accuracy in predictions.
 Perhaps with further tuning and exploration this could be increased to provide further insight and more accurate analysis of the dataset.
 Additionally, this data set was on the smaller side.
 It could be interesting in further surveys to collect additional data on a country to help further tune future models.

 ## Summary

-In conclusion, our goal was fairly accurately achieved of creating a model to predict the overall happiness score of a country.
-We found predictors in the data that with high correlation and used these to create models to predict a happiness score based off these values.
+In conclusion, our goal was achieved of creating a model to predict the overall happiness score of a country with a fair degree of accuracy.
+We found predictors in the data with high correlation and used these to create models to predict a happiness score based off these values.
 Through exploration and experimentation, as stated above, we found that GDP, life expectancy, social support, and freedom were high indicators of national happiness.

 Through modeling, we were able to reduce RMSE values from 1 to 0.53 at the lowest and achive R-squared value of 0.79 and ovearll accuracy of around 70%.
 While this report and experimentation was fairly simple we were still able to achieve good results, but there is always room for improvement.
 With more fine tuning and perhaps a more robust dataset, researchers can further predict where a nation will fall on the happiness scale.
 With this data, there can hopefully be real world change by policy makers to address these certain aspects of a nation that can have a profound impact on the happiness of it's citizens.